benjamincrozat/blade/README.md

 # Blade

-Use [Laravel Blade](https://laravel.com/docs/blade) in any PHP project with minimal footprints.
+Use [Laravel Blade](https://laravel.com/docs/blade) in any PHP project.
 The adapter class is clean and I don't make use of unecessary Laravel related dependencies.

 **If you don't know about Blade yet, please refer to the [official documentation](https://laravel.com/docs/blade).**